 The bone of the” knee cap” itself is known medically as the “patella”.

-To see the page I have written giving examples of the amounts of compensation you can claim for an injury to your upper and lower leg click leg injury claim.
+See our leg injury claim article for examples of the amounts of compensation you can claim for an injury to your upper and lower leg.

 Cartilage is a tough tissue found in the human body at joints where bones meet other bones.
 It is stiff and strong – but not as strong and as inflexible as bone.